 Which parent will be required to pay child support?

 The parent who pays child support is typically the noncustodial parent.
 This is largely due to the fact that the parent who retains primary physical custody of the child is likely to incur more of the child’s expenses.
 It’s important to be aware that in some situations determining child support can be more difficult when parents share physical custody of the child.

 Does negotiating child support hold up the divorce process?

 Many decisions regarding child support and child custody can actually be made through negotiations that occur outside of the courtroom.
 However, it’s important to realize that when parents are unable to reach agreements, a judge may need to help act in the best interest of the child.
 As a result, this can surely hold up a divorce from reaching resolution in a timely manner.

 Do I need a lawyer to help negotiate divorce agreements and child support payments?

 While it may be possible to resolve your divorce without the assistance of a lawyer, it may not be in your best interest.
 You will need a professional who can help you gather evidence in support of your case and guide you through the negotiation process.
 The process can be complicated and overwhelming, a lawyer can help you understand each step to the process so that you are able to walk away with an agreement you are satisfied with.

 Are you in the midst of a divorce and in the process of developing agreements for child support and child custody?
 Your children are the most important thing to you.
 Divorce can significantly impact children, especially considering the changes they stand to face.
 The life they once knew will forever be changed.
-To ensure that the process of divorce and the agreements surrounding your children keep their best interests at the forefront, contact a child support lawyer, like a child support law firm in Tampa FL, for help.
+To ensure that the process of divorce and the agreements surrounding your children keep their best interests at the forefront, contact a child support lawyer, like a family lawyer Tampa, FL divorced parents can rely on for help.

 Thank you to the experts at The Mckinney Law Group for their insight into child support law.